Your Credit Report is a history of your financial conduct with organisations who you have borrowed money from.

 The data the lender sees may influence the interest rate you are offered as well as the most important decision, whether to lend to you or not.
-Different lenders also have different rules so whilst you could Fail a Credit Check with one lender, another may be completely happy to lend to you.
-It all depends on the lenders requirements and what they are looking for.
+Different lenders also have different rules so whilst you could be declined by one lender, another may be completely happy to lend to you.

 Information about your Accounts